-Jane K. Stanley is an attorney, writer and philanthropist with over three decades of legal and financial experience involving tax-exempt organizations.
-In recent years she has dedicated most of her time to the service of the Nurture Nature Center along with the related nonprofit, the Nurture Nature Foundation.
-She has also served on the board of Nurture New York’s Nature (recently merged with the Nurture Nature Foundation) and currently sits on the board of the TASK Foundation.
+Jane Kheel Stanley is an attorney, writer and philanthropist with four decades of legal and financial experience involving tax-exempt organizations.
+In recent years she has dedicated most of her time to the service of the Nurture Nature Center, along with the related nonprofit, the Nurture Nature Foundation.
+She has also served on the board of Nurture New York’s Nature, a nonprofit that has since merged with the Nurture Nature Foundation, and currently sits on the board of the TASK Foundation.

 In connection with her non-profit work, Stanley has also served since 2008 as president of Easton Hotel Restoration.
 This wholly owned subsidiary of NNF converted a long abandoned, ten-story building in Easton into a thriving hotel that brought new life to the city, helping to turn the tide away from sprawl with its fatal consequences for the environment.

 Prior to taking on her current responsibilities in the nonprofit world, Stanley practiced and wrote primarily in the area of pension and welfare law.
-She served as Senior Editor of The Employee Benefits Law Treatise of the American Bar Association, the leading reference source for lawyers on fiduciary responsibilities under ERISA to date, and subsequently as Editor in Chief of its annual1000-page supplements.
+She served as Senior Editor of The Employee Benefits Law Treatise of the American Bar Association, the leading reference source for lawyers on fiduciary responsibilities under ERISA, and subsequently as Editor in Chief of its annual 1000-page supplements.

 For over a decade, Stanley worked for the Solicitor’s Office at the United States Department of Labor, Plan Benefits Security Division, where she was in charge of complex litigation involving misfeasance by fiduciaries of ERISA covered pension and welfare plans.
 For her work at the U.S. Department of Labor, Stanley was awarded the U.S. Department of Labor Distinguished Achievement Award (1984); U.S. Department of Labor Distinguished Achievement Award (1983); Solicitor of Labor’s Special Achievement Award (1982); U.S. Department of Labor Distinguished Achievement Award (1980).